ntm/JACNEx/README.md

 - The clusters from step 2 are also saved as interpretable TSV files in the Clusters/ subdir.
   These can be very useful for quality control, eg since gonosome clusters are always single-gender they allow to identify mis-labeled samples (wrong gender).
-- If called with --plotCNVs, JACNEx produces PDF files in the Plots_CNVs/ subdir for each sample, containing plots for each exon in and immediately preceding/following each called CNV.
+- If called with `--plotCNVs`, JACNEx produces PDF files in the Plots_CNVs/ subdir for each sample, containing plots for each exon in and immediately preceding/following each called CNV.
   Producing these plots slows JACNEx down somewhat, but we find them very useful for QC and validation, particularly for CNVs with lower GQ scores.